It’s a dubious distinction, but Tristar Risk Management’s non-compliance rate is practically 100%.

 This is beyond a technical glitch or casual oversight.
 This is a TPA refusing to comply with long-established regulatory requirements.

-Worse, California’s DWC evidently could care less.
+Worse, California’s DWC evidently couldn’t care less.

 Statistically as of this writing, Tristar’s Claims Administrator Directory page reveals a number we don’t (and shouldn’t) see often: 0%.